 Shaft height of boots are measured from middle of the arch up the inside of the boot to the top of the boot shaft.

-is a turnback collar that follows the opening of the garment.
+A turnback collar that follows the opening of the garment.

 Sheepskin or lambskin with the wool still attached.
 Used often as a lining for shoes and boots.